robthompson16/support-for-early-career-teachers/content/education-development-trust/year-1-assessment-feedback-and-questioning/summer-week-4-ect-theory.md

 an understanding about Newton’s laws of motion, with quantitative approaches to calculating answers taught last.

-The teacher has planned a series of questions to use: some are to scaffold the necessary knowledge needed; other questions are to stretch the pupils' thinking by getting them to explain, analyse, apply and link ideas.
+The teacher has planned a series of questions to use: some are to scaffold the necessary knowledge needed; other questions are to stretch the pupils’ thinking by getting them to explain, analyse, apply and link ideas.

 Questions that scaffold knowledge: